-As a city-bred person, the force of nature in the country is always astonishing
+As a city-bred person, storm damage and the forces of nature in the country are always astonishing.

-The heavy February snows began on Wednesday and didn’t end until Saturday at our house in the woods.
+The heavy February snows that created a shocking amount of storm damage began on Wednesday and didn’t end until Saturday at our house in the woods.
 I knew a tree had fallen across the driveway and that Russell, who plows for us, had moved it out of the way.
 What rattled me when we arrived at the house was the state of our flowering plum tree in front.
 It always has been such a thriving, sturdy tree.
 How shocking to see it squashed – as if a giant had mistaken it for an ottoman.
 Every major limb was, tragically, broken.
+Happily, we have ample home insurance though it wasn’t necessary to call on it.

 Here’s the plum in the Spring, with delicate pink flowers that precede the leaves.